kudobuilder/kuttl.dev/content/docs/testing/test-environments.md

 ## Kubernetes-in-docker

-The KDUO test harness has a built in integration with [kind](https://github.com/kubernetes-sigs/kind) to start and interact with kubernetes-in-docker clusters.
+KUTTL has a built in integration with [kind](https://github.com/kubernetes-sigs/kind) to start and interact with kubernetes-in-docker clusters.

 To start a kind cluster in your tests either specify it on the command line: